Affordable, yet effective SaaS public relations ideas. But does your company need a PR strategy at all?

 Second, media coverage will inspire trust your potential investors.
 An investor will hardly be interested in funding an unknown company that no one is interested in.
 But the ones that are talked about are likely to draw the investor’s attention as well.

 Last but not least, PR is a social proof for your future customers.
 And even for those who won’t become customers.
 You probably won’t generate many quality leads or sales from your PR campaign.
 But it will definitely help you build your company reputation.
+A degree and experience in media communication would definitely be an advantage at this point.

 If you need SaaS public relations for at least these three purposes – you’ve come to the right place.
 We have handpicked five low-cost and effective PR tactics to promote your SaaS startup: